 Rwanda: Advanced Wireless Technology: Higher Speed at Lower Cost

 Since 2019, Giga has collaborated with the Government of Rwanda to improve internet connectivity in primary and secondary schools.
 While most schools are near a fiber network and mobile broadband, 43% lack internet access.
-In collaboration with the Government of Rwanda, Giga is implementing a prototype to reduce connectivity costs for schools, improve speed and quality of service, and explore different redistribution models to extend connectivity from schools to the surrounding communities.
-Giga aggregated the demand for connectivity across schools in the Eastern Province and launched a common bid to provide broadband internet to 63 schools.
+In collaboration with the Government of Rwanda, Giga is implementing a prototype to reduce connectivity costs for schools and improve speed and quality of service.
+Giga aggregated the demand for connectivity across schools in the Eastern Province and supported the launch of a common bid to provide broadband internet to 63 schools.
 All the schools are now connected using an innovative fixed wireless solution.
 This fixed wireless technology has unique capabilities to economize the number of towers and base stations, while providing speeds of up to 100 Mbps and a migration path to 500 Mbps to each customer.
-It is on this premise that Giga was able to secure minimum speeds of 25 Mbps and up to 150 Mbps per school — an improvement of 400% in connectivity speeds from the usual 5 Mbps that schools were connected through 4G.
+It is on this premise that Giga was able to secure minimum speeds of 25 Mbps and up to 150 Mbps per school — an improvement of 400% in connectivity speeds from the usual 5 Mbps that schools were connected through 4G technology.
 Giga was also able to secure a 30% to 55% reduction in the average price per Mbps paid by schools in the procurement process, from an average of $20 to between $9 and $14 per Mbps.
-Going forward, these schools will also become hubs for community services.
-Internet service providers and international organizations have joined forces with Giga, expanding its impact and scalability in bridging connectivity gaps in the region.
+Internet service providers and international organizations have joined forces with Giga to connect up to 3000 more schools using this model, expanding its impact and scalability in bridging connectivity gaps in the region.